Thursday, May 1, 2025

 Open cans of Salmon and drain, rinse several times to get as much brine and salt off.

-Cook the 2 boxes of Green Giant in microwave as direceted.
+Cook the 2 boxes of Green Giant in microwave as directed.

 Add all ingredients to a bowl and stir until mixed.
 (Heat from veggies will warm salmon)